sandersdHES/TDDProjectDreamTeam/README.md

 2. **User Authentication**:
    - **AuthenticateUser_EmptyCredentials_ThrowsArgumentException**: Verifies that authenticating with empty credentials throws an `ArgumentException`.
-   - **AuthenticateUser_InvalidEmailOrPassword_ThrowsUnauthorizedAccessException**: Verifies that authenticating with invalid email or password throws an `UnauthorizedAccessException`.
+   - **AuthenticateUser_InvalidEmailOrPassword_ThrowsUnauthorizedAccessException**: Verifies that authenticating with nonvalid email or password throws an `UnauthorizedAccessException`.
    - **AuthenticateUser_ValidCredentials_ReturnsAuthenticatedUser**: Verifies that authenticating with valid credentials returns the authenticated user.

 3. **User Retrieval**: